ElenaMikhaleva/job_hunter/README.md

-A Python script that scrapes remote developer job listings from [RemoteOK](https://remoteok.io/api) and saves them as JSON.
+A Python script that scrapes remote developer job listings from [RemoteOK](https://remoteok.io/api) and saves them.